websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/creating-product-bundles.md

 1. Open the *Global Menu*, click on the *Commerce* tab, and go to *Product Management* &rarr; *Products*.

-1. Click on the *Product* you want to use as the base Product for the bundle, and go to the *Options* tab.
+1. Click on the *Product* you want to use as the base Product for the bundle and go to the *Options* tab.

 1. In the *Add Options* field, enter a *name* for your new bundle Option, and click on *Create New*.